babyraggge/searchbot/README.md

 A telegram bot that searches for a similar face image using a variational autoencoder.

 ## About bot
-SearchFace bot was created as part of the final project of the Deep Learning School.
+**SearchFacebot** was created as part of the final project of the Deep Learning School.
 It was trained on the [open dataset "Marked faces in the wild"](http://vis-www.cs.umass.edu/lfw/).

 A database of face photographs designed for studying the problem of unconstrained face recognition.